ebenezerasabre/workspace_1.13.2/README.md

 ## 0_led_toggle_addr
 In the first project which I named 0_led_toggle_addr, I created addresses and created registers from the addresses for the NUCLEO-GOB1RE micro-controller by means of  utilizing the reference manual (RM0444), Datasheet (STM32G0B1xB/xC/xE), user manual (UM2324) and schematic diagram of the NUCLEO-GOB1RE board.
 I was able to address the GPIOA port and toggle the LED_PIN_5.

+##1_led_toggle_addr2_struct
+In this project, I organize all the address of registes of a particular peripheral into a struct.
+I make sure the alignment of each item in the struct corresponds to the offset of that particular register.